baskovli/MatchOddsApi/README.md

-# MatchWebApi
+# Match Web Api
-Match data with odds - Web API
+Web Api application for match management and its odds.